2014 was an eventful year in which The Foundation underwent a lot of growth.

 Our Tomorrow’s Leaders conference series continued in June when we convened over 40 international students in Dublin, Ireland for a week-long event discussing the role of ethics in today’s technologically-advanced world.
 The students were joined by the President of Ireland, six Nobel Laureates, leaders from the world of television journalism, twelve of our former Ethics Essay Contest winners, and Chelsea Clinton, who led a day devoted to women’s issues in today’s global societies.
 The conference was a great success, measured by reactions from the participants, leaders and from the continuing conversations the topics sparked through online blogs and webpages.

-2014 was a positive year for our small Foundation.
+2014 was a positive year for our small Foundation, and we continue to do well in 2015.